ucscode/simple-classes/README.md

 ---

 ### Pairs
 Have you ever created a database that required too much droping and creating of columns?
-Especially something like an admin settings?\
+Especially something like configuration settings?\
 Then you should consider using pairs

 `Pairs` requires a specific kind of table in the format: